hogbergmarkus/pythonic-hangman/README.md

 The game was deployed to [Heroku](https://id.heroku.com/) using the following steps.

+Since this project was deployed using Code Institute's mock terminal on Heroku, it is important

+that you follow these steps if you want to clone or fork this repository.

 1. After logging in to Heroku, from the dashboard, click "Create new app".

 2. Choose a name for the app, and I picked Europe for my region since I'm based here.